All Hands Off DECC

 RHI Biomass rates fall again

-On 29 February DECC announced a further decrease in RHI for new small biomass commercial installations to 3.62p from 1 April 2016.
+On 31 May DECC announced a further decrease in RHI for new small biomass commercial installations to 3.26p from 1 July 2016.
 See Biomass degressions.

 Heat Pumps in District Heating